 MONGOLIAN TRADITIONAL FOOD UUTS OR WHOLE RUMP OF A SHEEP.
 The whole rump of a sheep is boiled/steamed in a big pot along with the other parts, head, and legs.
 Uut is the most famous dish of the traditional holiday Lunar New Year, traditional parties and festivals.

-Mongolian Khuushur is a meat pastry or what westerners
+Mongolian Khuushur is a meat pastry or what westerners refer to as meat

-restaurants across Mongolia.
-Mongols celebrate the National Naadam
+Mongolia.
+Mongols celebrate the National Naadam Festival in July and August

-Festival in July and August and it’s during the Naadam Festival that the
+and it’s during the Naadam Festival that the main foods are khuushuur and

-Khorkhog.
-The main ingredients are minced meat, onion, garlic, salt and
+Mongolian Barbecue that is called Khorkhog.
+The main ingredients are minced

-spices – though Khuushuur with alpine wild leeks or wild onions are
+meat, onion, garlic, salt, and spices – though Khuushuur with alpine wild

-popular in Mongolia.
+leeks or wild onions is popular in Mongolia.

 A hearty meal, Khorkhog (Хорхог) consists of big mutton pieces, some vegetables

-like potatoes & carrots, sometimes steamed Mongolian noodles and heated
+like potatoes & carrots, sometimes steamed Mongolian noodles, and heated

 river stones.
 It is a festive and family meal consumed more commonly in